ibexa/documentation-user/docs/personalization/recommendation_models.md

 A nominal attribute-based submodel works when the number of values of an attribute is relatively small and there is a large group of products for every value.
-A good example would be clothes colors in a clothing store.
-A bad example would be authors in a book store (there are too many of them).
+A good example would be clothes colors in a clothing store, while authors in a book store would make a bad example (there are too many of them).

 When configuring submodels for a clothing store, you might want to get recommendations for a specific color, either predefined or a color of the context item.